 These conditions will apply to premises including buildings where multiple premises licences are applicable.
+This does not apply to AGC or betting premises.

 The licensing authority is aware that tracks may be subject to one or more than one premises licence provided each licence relates to a specified area of the track.
 As per the Gambling Commission's Guidance, this licensing authority will consider the impact upon the third licensing objective and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter.